<< ENDOCRINE

 - If alone with student, and you have not already called 911 or emergency medical service, do so now

-- Monitor the student’s arousal, pulse and respirations
+- Monitor the student’s arousal, pulse and respirations and for potential seizure

 - If breathing stops, move the student onto their back